xcp-ng/xcp-ng-org/docs/compute.md

 ### 0. Prerequisites

 :::warning
-Ensure VT-d/IOMMU Support Is Enabled
+Ensure VT-d/AMD-Vi Is Enabled
 :::

-In order to use PCI passthrough your host system must have VT-d/IOMMU/SR-IOV functionality enabled.
+In order to use PCI passthrough your host system must have IOMMU functionality enabled.
 This should be more commonly enabled by default on enterprise hardware than on consumer hardware.
 It can be enabled in the BIOS/UEFI of systems with CPUs and chipsets which support it.
 For Intel platforms the feature is typically referred to as VT-d (Intel Virtualization Technology for Directed I/O); on AMD platforms it is typically listed as IOMMU or AMD-Vi.
 Please note that this is not the same as VT-x/AMD-v virtualisation support, and so these options are often listed separately.

 Consult your system or motherboard manual for instructions on where to find the setting in your BIOS/UEFI.
 In addition, system BIOS updates may reset the feature to its default state, which may require you to re-enable it.